Fundamental classes in motivic homotopy theory: Introduction

 \subsection{Acknowledgments.}

 We would like to thank Denis-Charles Cisinski for many helpful discussions.
 In particular, we learned the interpretation of the Gysin map in terms of the six operations from him.
 We also thank Martin Frankland for comments on a previous revision.
+F. Jin learned from Marc Levine his motivic Gauss-Bonnet formula during the lectures at the the 2017 Trimester Program \emph{$K$-theory and related fields} at the Hausdorff Research Institute for Mathematics in Bonn.
 The third author would like to thank Elden Elmanto, Marc Hoyois, Vova Sosnilo and Maria Yakerson for their collaboration on the papers \cite{EHKSY,EHKSY2}, which served as a strong motivation in writing this paper.
+We would also like to thank the referees for their careful reading and attentive comments which helped clarify some missing points.
 Finally, we thank the FRIAS for its hospitality while part of this work was completed.

 F. D\'eglise received support from the French ``Investissements d'Avenir'' program, project ISITE-BFC (contract ANR-lS-IDEX-OOOB) and from a Marie Sk\l{}odowska-Curie FCFP Senior Fellowship hosted by the FRIAS.
+F. Jin is partially supported by the DFG Priority Programme SPP 1786 Project ``Motivic filtrations over Dedekind domains''.

 \changelocaltocdepth{2}